 This includes: transcripts, fingerprinting info, exam scores, continuing education certificates, state verification.

 Board of Massage Therapy

 Have your school send your transcript directly to the Board of Massage.

 Side note: If your school has closed and no keeper of the records can be found, a transcript that you have on hand may possibly be used to prove your education.
-If you are in this situation, contact the board for further instructions.
+If you are in this situation, read this article for further instructions.

 Make sure your 3 hour HIV course is from a Florida Board-Approved Provider

 **Update** 3 Hour HIV is no longer required for initial Florida licensure!